rawls238/react-experiments/README.md

 2) "Branching" parameters where the parameter values correspond to different "variations" of the experiment.
 For instance, if one is testing two completely different user interfaces then it wouldn't make sense to parametrize every aspect that has changed, but rather to bin users into either 'Variation A' or 'Variation B'.

-While the core component of this library focuses on the first type of parameter, it also includes some convenience components built around the Parametrize component for running "branching" experiments.
+While the core component of this library focuses on the first type of parameter, it also includes some convenience components built around the Parametrize component for running "branching" experiments using the ```ABTest``` component.

 ```javascript
 <ABTest on='foo' experiment={TestNamespace} experimentName='SimpleExperiment' shouldEnroll={this.shouldEnroll()}>